 Address the Fee

-Once you’ve introduced yourself as a loyal customer, specify the amount and date of the fee: “I recently had the opportunity to review my account.
+Once you’ve introduced yourself as a loyal and valued customer, specify the amount and date of the fee: “I recently had the opportunity to review my account.
 It appears that I was charged a [service or overdraft] fee on [this date].”
-This will help the bank representative take a closer look at your account information.
+This will help the bank representative take a closer look at your account information and know exactly what you’re talking about.

 Compare Other Banks’ Policies

-Once you’ve clearly established your desire to stay with your current bank, be sure to bring up other banks’ policies.
+Once you’ve clearly established your desire to stay with your current bank, be sure to bring up the policies you’ve researched.
 If you’re being charged a monthly service fee on a checking account, for instance, let them know that you’re “aware that a number of other banks offer free checking accounts that do not charge any monthly fee.”
-This will make it clear that you’re aware that you have options.
+This will make it clear that you’re aware of your options.

-Finish the conversation by requesting that the fee be waived, and be sure to stay polite: “I write to ask you to waive the fee for this month and, if possible, for previous fee charges as well.
+Once you’ve finished stating your case, you can wrap up the conversation by requesting that the fee be waived: “I write to ask you to waive the fee for this month and, if possible, for previous fee charges as well.
 I appreciate your assistance in this matter.
 Please do not hesitate to contact me if you have any questions.”

-If, despite your best efforts, the bank refuses to waive your fee and you think you might want to switch to a new checking account, take a look at our article on how to close a bank account and switching banks.
+Even if you don’t get what you want when you contact your bank, this conversation might be a great turning point in your financial life.
+Perhaps, after this conversation, you come to realize that it’s time to switch to a new checking account, or to open another bank account.
+Take a look at our article on how to close a bank account and switching banks.
 There, you’ll get a better idea of what to look for when searching for the right bank.